colemanbroad/progen/delta.md

 a transitive dependency of the target Value.

-# Python function arguments (Property based testing)
+# Reducing with Hypothesis

+When [Hypothesis][hyp13] finds a problem it can reduce Python function arguments to minimal values.
+Q: Can it also reduce sequences of function calls during stateful testing?
-The best example is [Hypothesis][hyp13], which is probably what used to be called [pydelta]?
-How does Hypothesis do reduction?
-They have a few extra fancy tricks up their sleeves like in [invariant parameters] produced during the `explain` phase?
+They have a few extra fancy tricks up their sleeves like in [invariant parameters] produced during the `explain` phase.

 [invariant parameters]: https://hypothesis.readthedocs.io/en/latest/reference/api.html#controlling-what-runs